-Dixon Hughes Goodman LLP 214 N Tryon Street, Suite 2200 Charlotte, NC 28202
+Dixon Hughes Goodman LLP 214 N. Tryon Street Suite 2200 Charlotte, North Carolina 28202

-This representation letter is provided in connection with your audits of the financial statements of the Florida Market Assistance Plan (the Plan), which comprise the statements of financial position as of December 31, 2018 and 2017, and the related statements of activities and changes in net assets, and cash flows for the years then ended, and the related notes to the financial statements, for the purpose of expressing an opinion on whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audits of the financial statements of Florida Market Assistance Plan (the Plan), which comprise the statements of financial position as of December 31, 2019 and 2018, and the related statements of activities and changes in net assets, and cash flows for the years then ended, and the related notes to the financial statements, for the purpose of expressing an opinion on whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States (U.S. GAAP).

 Certain representations in this letter are described as being limited to matters that are material.
-Items are considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.
-An omission or misstatement that is monetarily small in amount could be considered material as a result of gualitative factors.
+Items are considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in the light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.
+An omission or misstatement that is monetarily small in amount could be considered material as a result of qualitative factors.